11 reasons you need to register for self-assessment before 5 October

 As HMRC puts it: “New self-assessment customers could be someone who has set up a side hustle to earn money in addition to their PAYE job or disposed of crypto assets; they may be newly self-employed or a new landlord renting out property.
 Whatever the circumstances, if a customer has any income that they have not already paid UK tax on, they need to register for self-assessment.”

-Here are 11 reasons for registering, from the well-known like self-employed workers and buy-to-let landlords, to more surprising, lesser-known, reasons.
+Here are 11 reasons for registering, from the well-known like becoming self-employed or a buy-to-let landlord, to more surprising, lesser-known, reasons.

 Note that the list isn’t exhaustive, there are plenty more reasons for filing a self-assessment return, due to our complex tax regime!
 You can use HMRC’s online checking tool to assess whether you need to complete a tax return.